 Update did not allow for inclusion on these Security Alert fixes in the

 For More Information:

-More information about Oracle Software Security Assurance is located at http://www.oracle.com/us/support/assurance/index.html
+The Oracle Software Security Assurance web site is located